thoratou/sbs-sphinx-doc/tutorial/dependencies.rst

 -----------------------------------------

 Today you are lucky, I give you all you need to retrieve the component from the SBS server.
-To declare all the components you can retrieve from an SBS server, we will use a *crumble* file.
+To declare all the components you can retrieve from an SBS server, you will use a *crumble* file.

 *crumble* stands for *Component and Repository Unified Manifest BundLE*.
 It contains :